Do Go On - 345 - Dame Julie Andrews

 I reckon Dave might have told us on the Academy Awards episode.

-Maybe is when I found out.
+I found maybe is when I found out.

 I must have known that.

-Because Catherine is an EGOT and Audrey...
+because Catherine is an egot and Audrey

-I think it's the other way around.
+I think it's the other way around it

-Oh, Audrey's the EGOT.
+Oh Audrey's the egot

-I believe so.
+I believe so

-Marnie Nixon.
+Marnie Nixon

-Ghost singer?
+Ghost singer

-Ghost singer.
+Ghost singer

 How good is that?

-How did they record it?
+Did they record it?

-I purposely left this in because I was like,
+I purposely left this in

-what else has Marnie Nixon done?
+what else is Marnie Nixon done?

-And I went to look and it's like, she's a soprano and ghost singer.
+I went to look and it's like

-because obviously we'll have a lot of fun with ghosts.
+because obviously we'll have a lot of fun with ghosts

-But obviously if you're thinking about ghost writer,
+but obviously if you're thinking about like

-it totally makes sense, doesn't it?
+ghost writer it totally makes sense doesn't it

-She sings for you, but you take credit.
+she sings for you

-Like you do with a ghost.
+like you do with a ghost

-I think we could get ghost podcasters.
+I think we get ghost podcasters

-I'd love to do a musical episode.
+I love to do a musical episode

 Oh, now you like musicals.